GoodnessObi/landing-page/README.md

 # Landing Page

-Project #2 for the Udacity Frontend Web Developer Nanodegree
+Project #2 for the Udacity Frontend Web Developer Nanodegree This project is a multisection landing page with a dynamically updating navigational menu based on the amount of content that is added to the page

 ## Requirements
 * HTML should have at least 3 sections